ghabs/relaygame/README.md

 - You can use any external tools you want, though you may not explicitly google search for the answer to the problem.
    - Ex.
 Searching for how to use Sets in Python is good, searching for the specific problem posed to you is bad.

+## Misc

+Initial idea and proposal by Buck Shlegeris